Work In Progress

 Then from Lafayette Park comes the sound of new shots, close together, at least one automatic weapon.
 Firing at the protest?
 She’s ahead of the other patrons, racing to the door, ignoring staff who want to ask what happened.

 She bursts through the door and runs north on Sixteenth Street to the Metro.
 The shots in the park still fire.
 She can hear them behind her.
 She runs down the cement stairs of the station the best she can.
 Underground, she can’t hear the gunfire in the park.
 There is no train, only empty track on both sides.
 She has no plan except to flee.
 Her breath comes in gasps.
-She finds a bench against the tiled wall and she is weeping, holding her bag to her chest as though it could protect her.
+She finds a bench against the tiled wall and begins weeping, holding her bag to her chest as though it could protect her.
 An electronic sign over the track: Next train due in eight minutes.
 Where would she go?
 She doesn’t even know.
 She left her car behind.
 She only knows the need to run, frustrated by no train.
 She can’t think beyond the moment, not by even a minute.
 The future has evaporated.
 It’s like being so horribly sick that it occupies the whole world and there is nothing else in life until the illness passes.

 “Are you injured?
 Can I help?”
 She hears a voice at her shoulder.
 A small black woman leans over, her face concerned on Maureen’s behalf.
 She doesn’t touch Maureen but her tone carries comfort and the promise of aid.
 “Are you alright?” she asks.